sangeethkumar1997/nle/README.md

 $ python -m nle.scripts.play --mode random

 # Play the full game using directly the NetHack internal interface
-# (Useful for debugging outside of the gym environment)
+# (Useful for debugging outside of the gymnasium environment)
 $ python -m nle.scripts.play --env NetHackScore-v0 # works with random agent too

 # See all the options